AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 This chart type allows you to set the size of its points.
 Read more in the [Point Size](../Common_Settings/Point_Size) article.

-### Labels
+### Labels and Tooltips

 [Labels](../Common_Settings/Labels) are text or image elements that can be placed anywhere on any chart (you can enable them on a whole series or in a single point).
 For text labels, font settings and [text formatters](../Common_Settings/Text_Formatters) are available.

+A [Tooltip](../Common_Settings/Tooltip) is a text box displayed when a point on a chart is hovered.
+There is a number of visual and other settings available: for example, you can edit the text by using font settings and text formatters, change the style of background, adjust the position of a tooltip, and so on.

 #### Tokens

 To change the text of labels, combine the {api:anychart.charts.Waterfall#labels}labels(){api} and {api:anychart.core.ui.LabelsFactory#format}format(){api} methods with [tokens](../Common_Settings/Text_Formatters#string_tokens).

+To configure tooltips, do the same with the {api:anychart.charts.Waterfall#tooltip}tooltip(){api} and {api:anychart.core.ui.Tooltip#format}format(){api} methods.
+It is also possible to change the titles of tooltips: call {api:anychart.core.ui.Tooltip#titleFormat}titleFormat(){api}.

 In addition to tokens that work universally, you can use two tokens that work only with the Waterfall chart: `{%diff}` and `{%absolute}`.
 The first one returns the difference between points and the second one returns the absolute value of a point.

-By default, labels show the difference, and in this sample the `{%absolute}` token is used to show absolute values:
+By default, labels show the difference, and in the following sample the `{%absolute}` token is used to show absolute values.
+The text of tooltips, including the titles, is modified too:

 ```
 // configure labels
 chart.labels().format("{%absolute}");

+// configure tooltips
+chart.tooltip().titleFormat("Absolute | Difference");
+chart.tooltip().format("{%absolute}\n{%diff}");
 ```

 {sample}BCT\_Waterfall\_Chart\_06{sample}

 #### Formatting Functions

-You can also configure labels with the help of [formatting functions](../Common_Settings/Text_Formatters#formatting_functions) and the following fields (in addition to the default ones): `diff`, `absolute`, `isTotal`.
+Labels and tooltips are also configured with the help of [formatting functions](../Common_Settings/Text_Formatters#formatting_functions) and  and the following fields (in addition to the default ones): `diff`, `absolute`, `isTotal`.
 The last field allows to find out whether a column indicates a total value or not.

-For example, in the sample below labels show absolute values, and the labels of columns indicating total values are colored:
+For example, in the sample below labels show absolute values, and the labels of columns indicating total values are colored.
+The tooltips of columns indicating total values are modified too:

 ```
 // enable HTML for labels